WKG-Software-GmbH/wkg-base/docs/documentation.md

 #### Memory Management

+> :information_source: This namespace is ***heavily*** influenced by the [PrySec Memory Management implementation](https://github.com/PrySec/PrySec/tree/master/PrySec.Core/Memory/MemoryManagement) (it's basically a fork with some minor changes).
+Future versions of this namespace may benefit from occasional synchronization with the PrySec implementation.

 ##### The `MemoryManager` Class

 The `MemoryManager` class represents the core component of the `Unmanaged` namespace and is used for perfromance oriented unmanaged (manual) memory management where using managed memory would cause too much pressure on the garbage collector.